 • “icu4j” is written in Java and provides an API for this language.

-Charset meta attribute in HTML heads
+Charset meta tag in the head of HTML documents

 <head>